Mastering PDF Metadata Schema Customization: A Comprehensive Guide

 One approach involves extending existing schemas like Dublin Core.
 You can add custom properties to these standards, creating fields specific to your industry or organization.

-- A healthcare provider might include a "Patient ID" field, linking the document directly to a patient record.
+with a string data type. - A healthcare provider might include a "Patient ID" field, linking the document directly to a patient record.
+This could be

-- A financial institution might create a custom schema for loan applications, including fields for "Credit Score," "Loan Amount," and "Interest Rate."
+(string, with a predefined list of valid departments). - A financial institution might create a custom schema for loan applications, including fields for "Credit Score," "Loan Amount," and "Interest Rate."
+This could use a namespace like

 XMP (Extensible Metadata Platform) is a powerful tool for defining and embedding custom metadata schemas.
 You can create XMP packets containing your custom metadata and embed them directly into PDF files.